 When a single wall is proposed

-Where it is proposed to build a single retaining wall between properties for the benefit of both land owners, then, if the neighbours agree, the wall can straddle the boundary.
+Where a single retaining wall between properties for the benefit of both land owners is proposed and both neighbours agree, the wall can straddle the boundary.
 Costs are apportioned according to the benefit received.

 When there are two walls

-If there is no agreement between neighbours, or if there is an existing retaining wall, as in examples 2 and 3 above, then a retaining wall must be built solely on the property of the person required to build the wall.
-It is not only the visible wall that must be on the builder’s property; the footings must also not go into the neighbour’s property.
+If neighbours cannot agree, or there is an existing retaining wall, as in Examples 2 and 3 above, then a retaining wall must be built solely on the property of the person building it.
+It is not only the visible wall that must be on the builder's property; the footings must also not go into the neighbour's property.